jnmaloof/MCB160L-BSA-mapping/Day1.md

 Now you can launch by clicking on `Launch Analysis`

-This will take about 1 minute to run.
+This can take 5 to 10 minutes to run.

 ### Look at the results.